Consulate General of the United States, Thessaloniki

 The Consulate General of the United States in Thessaloniki is the focal point for events relating to the United States in northern Greece.
-The consulate is situated on the 7th floor of a new commercial office building at 43 Tsimiski Street in the city center.
-The consulate is headed by the Principal Officer and employs local hire individuals.
-Rebecca A. Fong is the 22nd Principal Officer as of August 2015.
+The consulate is situated on the 7th floor of a commercial office building at 43 Tsimiski Street in the city center.
+The consulate is headed by the Principal Officer and employs locally hired individuals.

 History

 Before World War I

 Though the exact details concerning the establishment of a consulate in Thessaloniki are sparse, it is a fact that a consular agency was initially established in Thessaloniki during the Ottoman era, as early as the 1830s, to represent American shipping interests in the northern Aegean Sea.
 A Thessalonian named Pericles Hadji Lazzaro later became the first honorary American consular agent in 1870.
 On June 10, 1908 the agency was upgraded to a Consulate status, at which time Evan E. Young was appointed as the first American Consul.
 Between 1910 and 1911, George Horton represented the US Consul at Salonika.
 During the period of time leading up to World War I, the consulate played a mostly commercial and representational role in Thessaloniki due to the lack of visa requirements for U.S. travel and due to the small number of Americans both living in and passing through the city.
 Dr. Henry House was one of the few prominent Americans living in Thessaloniki during this period.
 Dr. House established the American Farm School, which is still in operation today.